gazebosim/docs/garden/GUI_tutorial.md

 The grid visible in the scene can be adjusted by a plugin.
 You can adjust features of the world's grid, including cell size, grid position, cell count, and even color.

-Open the the Grid Config plugin by selecting it from the plugins button from the toolbar and selecting it from the dropdown list.
+Open the Grid Config plugin by selecting it from the plugins button from the toolbar and selecting it from the dropdown list (below the Entity tree, use the scrollbar if your screen did not display it).

 ![Select Grid Config](img/grid_config.png)